It is with heavy hearts that we say good-bye to Ruby Ruth Hausher, who passed away on April 27, 2021, at the age of 93 years.

-Ruby was predeceased by her loving husband of 67 years, Ervin Hausher in 2016; daughters: Cheryl in 1973, and Carol in 1994; also, her parents, five brothers, and several brothers and sisters-in-laws.
+Ruby was predeceased by her loving husband of 67 years, Ervin Hausher in 2016; daughters: Cheryl in 1973, and Carol in 1994; also, her parents, four brothers, two sisters, and several brothers and sisters-in-laws.

-She leaves to cherish her memory, her son Lloyd (Audrey) Hausher of Brooks and her grandchildren and great grandchildren: Candice (Devon) Buteau and their children Russell, Cody and Jetta; Kristy (Brian) Bidyk of Calgary and their children Madison, Tyler, and Courtney; Jeff (Wendy) Fortna of Hanna and their children Jillian and April; Jamie (Levi) Honeker of Sylvan Lake and their children Nate and Emerson; Lacey Fortna of Edmonton; son-in-law Doug (Ruth) Fortna of Hanna and Megan (Kevin) Olsen of Hanna.
-Ruby will also be missed by her sister Irene (Frank) Haessel-Harvey of Hanna and sister-in-law Louise Blakey of Edmonton, numerous nieces, nephews and many friends.
+She leaves to cherish her memory, her son Lloyd (Audrey) Hausher of Brooks and her grandchildren and great grandchildren: Candice (Devon) Buteau and their children Russell, Cody and Jetta; Kristy (Brian) Bidyk of Calgary and their children Madison, Tyler, and Courtney; Jeff (Wendy) Fortna of Hanna and their children Jillian and April; Jamie (Levi) Honeker of Sylvan Lake and their children Nate and Emerson; Lacey Fortna of Edmonton; son-in-law Doug (Ruth) Fortna of Hanna and Megan (Kevin) Olsen of Hanna; Ruby will also be missed by her sister Irene (Frank) Haessel-Harvey of Hanna; sisters-in-law Louise Blakey of Edmonton; and Pat Steinbrecker of Calgary; numerous nieces, nephews and many friends.

 The family of Ruby would like to extend a special thank you to Dr, Mdawe and all the nursing staff at the Hanna Hospital and CC for the special care and kindness shown to Ruby and her family while she was there as well as her many friends in the Manor and community for their love and support.